 RebelsFunding: Prop Trading Platform Launches Promo Offer on All Programs

-Bratislava, Slovakia – RebelsFunding (www.Rebelsfunding.com), a prop trading firm that has developed a range of training programs tailored to the needs of individual traders, is excited to announce the launch of its new promo offer, which runs from the 27th to the 31st of May.
+Bratislava, Slovakia, June 04, 2024 (GLOBE NEWSWIRE) -- RebelsFunding (www.Rebelsfunding.com), a prop trading firm that has developed a range of training programs tailored to the needs of individual traders, is excited to announce the launch of its new promo offer, which runs from the 27th to the 31st of May.
 The offer empowers more people to become profitable traders without the need for high initial capital and the fear of losing their own capital.

 Available from Monday to Friday, RebelsFunding’s promo offer provides a generous 15% discount on all programs as well as a 15% profit share in every stage of the training program (valid for those up to $20k) that is paid out with the first standard payout.
 The leading prop trading firm’s variety of trading programs are some of the diverse currently available on the market and perfectly cater to traders of all abilities to ensure everyone finds the most perfectly suited program.